nicholaswmin/automap/README.md

 ## Performance

-This package assumes that an acceptable response time of maximally `10ms` but since there's no benchmarks, a sample or a controlled test environment this means next to nothing for the time being and is just a personal guideline.
+This package assumes an acceptable response time of maximally `10ms` but since there's no benchmarks, a sample or a controlled test environment this means next to nothing for the time being and is just a personal guideline.

 ### Atomicity